6234456/Excel-VBA-Dicts/README.md

 ## Basic Usage
 _**Example :**_
-* print out all the projects with a NPV > 5 to screen (discount rate 10%).
+* print out all the projects with NPV > 5 to screen (discount rate 10%).

 The spreadsheet "src" is as below.